The Shocking Truth: Why Florida is the Lightning Capital of the United States

 According to local legend, the name “Tampa” comes from the language of the Calusa Native American tribe word “Tanpa,” meaning “Sticks of Fire.”
 The Calusa, who lived in the region centuries ago,

-Modern Tampa Bay carries on that electrifying legacy – not only in weather, but in sports culture too.
-The city’s NHL team is named the Tampa Bay Lightning,
+Modern Tampa Bay carries on that electrifying legacy, not only in weather but in sports culture, too.
+The city’s NHL team is named the Tampa Bay Lightning.

-with die-hard fans proudly calling themselves “ThunderBolts” and even a fan club named “Sticks of Fire” as an homage to Tampa’s crackling skies and that very legendthehockeywriters.com.
+With die-hard fans proudly calling themselves “ThunderBolts” and even a fan club named “Sticks of Fire” as an homage to Tampa’s crackling skies and that very legendthehockeywriters.com.

 It’s a rare and perfect synergy when nature and local identity align so well.